codeplaysoftware/SYCL-ML/README.md

 ## What is it?
 SYCL-ML is a framework providing simple classical machine learning algorithms using SYCL.
-It is meant to be accelerated on any OpenCL device supporting SPIR or SPIRV (experimental).
+It is meant to be accelerated on any OpenCL device supporting SPIR or SPIR-V.
 The following links give more details on what SYCL is:
 - https://www.khronos.org/sycl
 - https://developer.codeplay.com/computecppce/latest/sycl-guide-introduction

 ## What can it do?
-Some linear algebra operations had to be written from scratch such as:
+Some linear algebra operations had to be implemented such as:
 - **Matrix inversion**
 - **SVD decomposition**
 - **QR decomposition**

-In terms of more machine learning related operations it includes:
+In terms of machine learning related algorithms it includes:
 - **Principal Component Analysis**: used to reduce the dimensionality of a problem.
 - **Linear Classifier** (see naive Bayes classifier): classify assuming all variables are equally as important.
 - **Gaussian Classifier**: classify using the Gaussian distribution.
 - **Gaussian Mixture Model**: based on the EM algorithm, uses multiple Gaussian distribution for each labels.
-- **Support Vector Machine**: C-SVM with any possible kernel function.
+- **Support Vector Machine**: C-SVM with any kernel function.

-SYCL-ML is a header only library which make it easy to integrate.
+SYCL-ML is a header only library which makes it easy to integrate.

-More details on what the project implements and how it works can be found on [our website](https://www.codeplay.com/portal/12-21-17-alternative-machine-learning-algorithms-using-sycl-and-opencl).
-Make sure to use the blogpost branch if you want to observe the same results as shown there.
+More details on what the project implements and how it works can be found on our [website](https://www.codeplay.com/portal/12-21-17-alternative-machine-learning-algorithms-using-sycl-and-opencl).

 ## TODO list
 - Optimize **SVD** decomposition for faster PCA.
 The algorithm probably needs to be changed to compute eigenpairs differently.